Police body cameras coming to Madison; long-debated pilot program gets yes from City Council

-Madison police officers on the North Side will soon be outfitted with body cameras after the City Council voted late Tuesday to move forward with a pilot program testing the technology.
+Madison police officers working on the city's North Side will soon be outfitted with body cameras after the City Council voted late Tuesday to move forward with a pilot program testing the technology.

-The council voted 16-4 to greenlight the 90-day pilot program despite some members' misgivings about the police department's plans for the initiative, potentially putting the city far away from a full deployment of the cameras.
+The council voted 16-4 to greenlight the 90-day program despite some members' misgivings about the police department's plans for the initiative, potentially jeopardizing the deployment of cameras citywide.

-Council members complained that some of the guidelines for the pilot program stray from recommendations made by a committee tasked with drafting how the technology should work in the city.
+Council members complained that some of the guidelines for the pilot stray from recommendations made in January 2021 by a committee tasked with drafting how the technology should be rolled out.

-Namely, the pilot program won't collect data on criminal proceedings against those filmed by officers, figures that the city can't collect anyway.
-And fears that the use of cameras will lead to more people of color being charged with low-level offenses if prosecutors have access to the footage have been a key complaint against cameras for years.
+Namely, the pilot program won't collect data on criminal proceedings against those filmed by officers , and there have been concerns for years that if prosecutors are given access to body camera footage, more people of color could be charged with low-level crimes, further exacerbating racial disparities in Dane County's criminal justice system.

 People are also reading…

-By far the largest community in the Midwest to not use body cameras, according to a recent analysis of 71 Midwest law enforcement agencies by Lee Enterprises, Madison has been an steadfast holdout.
+By far the largest community in the Midwest not equipped with body cameras, according to a recent analysis of 71 Midwest law enforcement agencies by Lee Enterprises, Madison has been an steadfast holdout.

 "It's time to get on with the pilot," said Isadore Knox, who represents parts of the South Side.
 "Let's get the data we can get."

 Ald.
-Juliana Bennett, who represents Downtown and areas near campus, listed high-profile police killings of people of color in the United States that were filmed but didn't lead to prosecution for the officers involved.
+Juliana Bennett, who represents Downtown and areas near campus, ticked off a number of high-profile cases in the U.S. in which on-duty police officers were caught on video killing people of color, and yet were never charged with a crime.

 "Their murders were filmed, and yet they were still murdered and many of those officers were not charged, indicted or anything," Bennett said.